Margarita Diez-Colunje y Pombo: Early life and education

-Margarita Diez-Colunje y Pombo was born in Buenaventura, 10 June 1838.
+Margarita Diez-Colunje y Pombo was born in Buenaventura, Republic of New Granada on 10 June 1838.

-Her parents were José María Diez-Colunje Caballero, a native of Panama, and Natalia Pombo O'Donnell, niece of Enrique O'Donnell, Conde de La Bisbal, and cousin of Leopoldo O'Donnell, 1st Duke of Tetuan and 1st Count of Lucena, and I Conde de Lucena.
+Her parents were José María Diez-Colunje Caballero, a native of the area of New Granada that is now Panama, and Natalia Pombo O'Donnell, niece of Enrique O'Donnell, Conde de La Bisbal, and cousin of Leopoldo O'Donnell, 1st Duke of Tetuan and 1st Count of Lucena.

 She was born in Buenaventura because her father was working at the time as a customs administrator in that city.
 Her baptismal godparents were her cousin, Julio Arboleda Pombo, and María Josefa Mallarino de Holguín, mother of President Carlos Holguín Mallarino.

 Notable for her precocity and intelligence, she learned to read at the age of four.
 Her maternal aunt, Teresa Pombo O'Donnell, took charge of the child's elementary education and moved with Diez-Colunje to Bogotá, where Diez-Colunje entered the Colegio del Sagrado Corazón, a female school founded and run by Sixta Tulia Pontón y Piedrahita (1814-1861), the widow of General Francisco de Paula Santander.
 Upon the death of her aunt, Diez-Colunje's education and upbringing were carried out by a maternal uncle, Lino de Pombo O'Donnell.

 At the Bogota campus, Diez-Colunje took classes in French, religion, history, grammar, arithmetic, geometry, geography, physics, English, music and embroidery, and had relevant figures of the time among her teachers and preceptors, including Mariano Ospina Rodríguez and José Manuel Groot.
 She became fluent in the French language, enough so to become an experienced translator from that language into Spanish.